runemalm/OpenDDD.NET/README.md

 We welcome contributions from the community.
 To contribute to OpenDDD.NET, please follow these steps:

-1. Fork the repository and clone it to your local machine.
+1. Fork the repository on GitHub.
+2. Clone your forked repository to your local machine.
-2. Create a new branch for your feature or bug fix.
+3. Create a new branch from the `master` branch for your changes.
-3. Implement your changes and ensure that the existing tests pass.
+4. Make your modifications and ensure they adhere to our coding conventions.
-4. Write new tests to cover your changes and make sure they pass as well.
+5. Write appropriate tests for your changes, ensuring they pass.
-5. Commit your changes and push them to your fork.
+6. Commit your changes with a descriptive and meaningful commit message.
+7. Push your branch to your forked repository on GitHub.
-6. Submit a pull request on the develop branch with a clear description of your changes and the problem they solve.
+8. Open a pull request (PR) against the `develop` branch of the main repository.

 Please make sure to review our [Contributing Guidelines](https://github.com/runemalm/OpenDDD.NET/blob/master/CONTRIBUTING.md) before submitting a pull request.